ModDota/moddota.github.io/_articles/example-tutorial.md

 `［gfy CelebratedNippyBalloonfish］`
 makes
-{% include gfycat.html id=CelebratedNippyBalloonFish %}
+{% include gfycat.html id="CelebratedNippyBalloonFish" %}

 note, do not copy it, as I needed to use fancy unicode for it not to parse
 * * *